-Presented here are some rifles, shot pouches, and powder horns of which I am particularly proud.
-I specialize in recreating southern, particularly Virginia, longrifles; and all the firearms currently featured here are representative of styles and motifs found in Virginia from about 1770 to 1830.
+Presented here are some longrifles, shot pouches, powder horns and fraktur of which I am particularly proud.
+I specialize in recreating southern, particularly Virginia, rifles; and all the firearms currently featured here are representative of styles and motifs found in Virginia from about 1770 to 1830.
 Click on the photo or link for detailed information about the object and how you can order one like it.

-There are a lot of iron mounted firearms represented on this page.
-That is because I have a particular interest in iron mounted guns.
-As a whole, there were very few American longrifles that were iron mounted.
-The iron mounted longrifle is a particular product of the southern Appalachians, generally running from about Rockbridge County, Virginia down the Allegheny mountains into the Great Smoky mountains of Eastern Tennessee and Western North Carolina.
+I have a particular interest in iron mounted longrifles.
+As a whole, there were very few longrifles that were iron mounted.
+The iron mounted rifle is a particular product of the southern Appalachians, generally running from about Rockbridge County, Virginia down the Allegheny mountains into the Great Smoky mountains of Eastern Tennessee and Western North Carolina.
 You will also find a few in Georgia and Alabama.
 The ones shown here represent a predominately Virginia style found from Rockbridge County down into Southwest Virginia.
-Rifles #5 and #14 are fairly traditional.
-Rifle #12 represents considerable artistic license with traditional motifs of the region.
+Gun #14 is fairly traditional, and what most customers want in an iron mounted rifle.
+Gun #12 represents considerable artistic license with traditional motifs of the region.

-I am somewhat unusual in that I like to both build firearms and make the shot pouches and powder horns, that go with them.
+Not only do I enjoy building traditional muzzle loading firearms, but I also like to make the shot pouches and powder horns that go with them.
 As I have no desire to compete with full time pouch or horn makers, I confine myself to relatively simple, historically correct, shot pouches and powder horns that would have been carried with the more traditional firearms that I create.
-Even though my creations are relatively simple, I have been nationally recognized for the quality and historical correctness of my work with Pouch #10 and Horn #6 being published twice in national magazines.
+Even though my creations are relatively simple, I have been nationally recognized for the quality and historical correctness of my work, with Pouch #10 and Horn #6 being published twice in national magazines.

-This shot pouch and powder horn outfit would have been very much as home being carried with Rifle #10.
+This shot pouch and powder horn outfit would have been very much at home being carried with Gun #10.

-This shot pouch and powder horn combination would be appropriate to carry with any of my Southwestern Virginia rifles, or most any southern iron mounted longrifle for that matter.
-The heart shaped shot pouch was very common in the southern Appalachians.
-Actually, as this was a later pouch and horn design, a re-enactor could properly carry this design with Rifle #10 or just about any muzzleloading rifle likely to be founds in the southern Appalachians.
+This shot pouch and powder horn combination would be appropriate to carry with any of my Southwestern Virginia longrifles, or most any southern iron mounted longrifle for that matter.
+The heart shaped shot pouch was very common in the southern Appalachians in the 19th century.